BarosOnif/civic-trust/README.md

 # CivicTrust — Evidence Before Confidence

-**CivicTrust** is an AI-assisted civic information and action platform that helps people:
+**CivicTrust** is an AI-assisted civic information and action platform that helps people **find, understand, verify and act on information that affects their civic lives**.

+It enables citizens to:

+* find and understand reliable civic information, policies and public documents;
+* verify civic claims against available evidence;
+* identify the right institution, service or next step;
+* report civic and public-service issues;
+* access information and reporting pathways for safety concerns;
+* navigate community concerns and social-cohesion issues.

+The platform brings these experiences together around one core journey:

 **FIND → UNDERSTAND → VERIFY → ACT**

-It is designed to help citizens find reliable civic information, understand policies and public documents, verify civic claims against available evidence, and identify appropriate next steps.
+> **“We don't ask you to trust the AI.
+We show you the evidence.”**

 ## Live Proof of Concept